fahad1985lab/Smart--Contracts--Verification--With--Agda/README.md

 ## Authors and Licence
- * Verification of Bitcoin Script in Agda using Weakest Preconditions for Access Control - by Fahad F. Alhabardi, Arnold Beckmann, Bogdan Lazar, and [Anotn Setzer](https://www.cs.swan.ac.uk/~csetzer/).
+ * Verification of Bitcoin Script in Agda using Weakest Preconditions for Access Control - by Fahad F. Alhabardi, Arnold Beckmann, Bogdan Lazar, and [Anton Setzer](https://www.cs.swan.ac.uk/~csetzer/).

  * The paper is available at this [link]( https://drops.dagstuhl.de/opus/volltexte/2022/16770/pdf/LIPIcs-TYPES-2021-1.pdf)